zeek/spicy/doc/zeek.rst

 Event Definitions
 -----------------

-To define a Zeek event that you want the Spicy plugin to trigger, you add lines of the form::
+To define a Zeek event that you want the Spicy analyzer to trigger, you add lines of the form::

     on HOOK_ID -> event EVENT_NAME(ARG_1, ..., ARG_N);

     on HOOK_ID if COND -> event EVENT_NAME(ARG_1, ..., ARG_N);

-The Zeek plugin automatically derives from this everything it needs to register new events with Zeek, including a mapping of the arguments' Spicy types to corresponding Zeek types.
+Zeek automatically derives from this everything it needs to register new events with Zeek, including a mapping of the arguments' Spicy types to corresponding Zeek types.
 More specifically, these are the pieces going into such an event definition: